 There was no written literature review, no demographic questions in the survey, and only two survey questions.
 It is the most successful research I have done.

 The two questions ask what the chapter most wants to know from the members: which services do they like most, and which they could do without.

-While this initially appears too simplistic, it’s supported by 16 hours and 50mb of data analysis.
+While this initially appears too simplistic, it’s supported by 16 hours of data analysis and a 50mb spreadsheet.
 One of the aims was to get honest answers from the 150 local members.
-We decided we could only get that with total anonymity and having a small population means demographics would link responses with members. plus, the 50mb of data gave us a strong member profile.
+We decided we could only get that with total anonymity.
+Having such a small population meant any demographic data would link responses with members.
+Plus, we got the demographic data from the 50mb spreadsheet.

-As a bonus, Whitney Keys of Seattle PI agrees with keeping it simple.
+As a bonus, Whitney Keys of Seattle PI agrees with keeping it simple and breaking the rules of research.
 Thanks for your support, Whitney.

 The lesson from this is to look at your goals and audience and find a way to make it work – even if it means breaking the rules of research.

 Photo credit: Nate Bolt via Flickr